 6) Uncover Issues Slowing Page Load Speed

-Also a major usability issue is slow page load time.
+Also, a major usability issue is slow page load time.
 Forrester and Akamai found that 47% of consumers expect a web page to load in two seconds or less.
 Can your site meet this expectation?
 Hopefully!
-Some 33% online shoppers are dissatisfied with a retail website that loads slow, Jupiter Research and Akamai found.
-Some 42% of users, who have two or more years of Internet experience, cite “quick page loading” as important factor to their loyalty.
+Some 33% of online shoppers are dissatisfied with a retail website that loads slowly, Jupiter Research and Akamai found.
+Some 42% of users, who have two or more years of Internet experience, cite “quick page loading” as an important factor in their loyalty.

 Don’t lose these prospects and customers.

 7) Ensure Content Converts Visitors to Leads, Sales

 Content may also prevent visitors from converting into customers.
 If visitors do not find your content informational, engaging, and useful, they will leave.
 A new set of eyes is great when evaluating content as business owners tend to appraise their existing content based on their perspective, not on the customer’s point of view.

 No wonder, users can’t find the content they need 60% of the time, according to research by User Interface Engineering.
 That’s too bad as 90% of consumers find custom content useful, according to the Custom Content Council.

 8) Make it Easy for Prospects to Contact You